facebookresearch/esm/README.rst

 Performance on TAPE benchmark
 ================

-We evaluated our best performing model on the `TAPE`_ benchmark (Rao, et al. 2019), finding that our neural representationss perform similarly to or better than alignment-based methods.
+We evaluated our best performing model on the `TAPE`_ benchmark (Rao, et al. 2019), finding that our neural embeddings perform similarly to or better than alignment-based methods.

 .. _TAPE: https://github.com/songlab-cal/tape